tkellen/kwm/README.md

 ./kwm
 ```

-## Introduction
-This project aims to be a self-guided learning tool and solution for automating
-the creation and maintenance of Kubernetes clusters.

-"Without Magic" refers to a design goal of supporting introspection and overall
-simplicity as a core tenant.
-This project is built using two reliable tools that
-operators have been using for 40 years: environment variables and shell scripts.

-> Learning to use KWM should be possible by running KWM itself.
-This is a work
-> in progress.
-If you try and find yourself stuck, please open an issue.
+### B.Y.O.S.
+Care has been taken to make as few assumptions about your infrastructure as
+possible.
+This project expects that you will "bring your own servers", and that
+they will use systemd.
+If you satisfy that requirement, this tool should work
+equally well for target environments in the cloud, on premises, using VMs,
+containers, or bare metal machines.
+This is an intentional design decision meant
+to eliminate reliance on vendor-specific functionality.

 ### Why?
 [This work began as a study on how to run my own cluster].
 As a consummate DIYer
-this necessarily involved me writing an installer.
-I didn't intend to keep using
+this involved me writing an installer.
+I didn't intend to keep using it, I just
-it, I just wanted to get the concepts down.
+wanted to get the concepts down.
+After something like one hundred hours of

-After something like one hundred hours of reading documentation and debugging, I
+reading documentation and debugging, I got to a place where spinning up a
-got to a place where spinning up a cluster seemed easy.
-I was ready to start
+cluster seemed easy.
+I was ready to start using Kubernetes as the foundational
-using Kubernetes as the foundational piece of technology in my projects.
+piece of infrastructure in my work.
 Neat!

 As I looked at the installer ecosystem (full of awesome, ambitious projects),
 the shell script I'd written started to look pretty appealing.
-It turns out that
+It turns out the
-creating a one-size-fits-all solution for installing a system as configurable as
+creation of a one-size-fits-all solution for managing a system as configurable
-Kubernetes is quite a challenge.
+as Kubernetes is quite a challenge.

-It's almost inevitable that tool authors will simplify the configurability of
-the system through an abstraction of their own configuration file formats and
-command line flags.
-That's the whole point.
+It is practically inevitable, based on what I've seen, (with this technology and
+many others) that we wind up with high level, tool-specific configuration files
+aimed at hiding the complexity of the systems we manage.
+That's the whole point,
+right?
 Make the thing easier.

-As I dug in, I realized I didn't want more layers of abstraction.
-I'd already
-written everything I needed: it was right there in my plain old bash script.
-If
-I wanted to configure something differently, I'd just change the script.
+Then, when we want to go "off script" we plug the holes with yet more indirect
+configuration: new command line flags to configure our actual command line flags
+and more.
+This isn't news.
+This is how computing works—it's a mind-blowing stack
+of abstractions.

+When I realized I had everything I needed in my humble shell script, I decided
-So, I wrapped the thing in a command line interface and joined the ranks of
+I didn't want more abstractions for this job.
+So, I wrapped it in a command line
-folks trying to tame this madness.
+interface aimed at self-learning and joining the ranks of folks trying to tame
+this madness.

 So far, it's working well.
-Give it a try!
+If you try it, I hope it lowers the barrier of entry
+to running your own cluster.

 ### Ideas for Improvements
 - Expand built-in workshops for operators with less experience.